restufauzi697/showObject/README.md

 # openObject
-openObject serves to explore the structure of the object overall.
+openObject serves to explore the structure of the object as a whole, like the console.
+However, you can run methods on objects and edit the string or number property.

 ### require
  - jQuery.js